 Age: At least 20 1/2 years old at the time of application.

 US Citizen: Yes, or a permanent resident alien who has applied for citizenship.

-High School Grad/GED: Yes; waived if you have a college degree from an accredited college within the U.S.
+U.S. High School Grad/High School Equivalency Exam: Yes; waived if you obtained a college degree from an accredited college within the U.S.

 Vision: Must have at least 20/40 corrected vision.

 College: Forty (40) semester college credits or sixty (60) quarter college credits from a U.S. accredited college or university.
 Police academy credits are accepted as part of the education requirement.